An Innocent Man

-An Innocent Man, released on August 8, 1983, is the ninth studio album by American singer-songwriter Billy Joel.
+An Innocent Man is the ninth studio album by American singer-songwriter Billy Joel released on August 8, 1983.
 The album was influenced by the American popular music of Joel's adolescent years in the late 1950s and early 1960s, including doo-wop and soul music.
 The album cover artwork was taken on the front steps of 142 Mercer Street, in the SoHo neighborhood of New York City.

 Seven songs were released as singles from the album, including three Billboard Top 10 hit singles: "Tell Her About It" (No. 1), "Uptown Girl" (No. 3) and "An Innocent Man" (No. 10).